-The Highland Village Balloon Festival is celebrating their 30th year, and it’s bigger and better than ever!
+The Highland Village Balloon Festival is bigger and better than ever!
 We had a great time, but as always, there are things I would have done different, and I’m here to give you my tips for having your BEST time!

 It’s a lot of walking, so bring a wagon to carry a blanket and chairs for the Balloon Glow, and a little cooler for water.
 There are plenty of food and drink vendors, but the line were a little long, and better to be prepared then have a thirsty child.

 Take cash, because many of the vendors and parking doesn’t take plastic!